camunda/camunda-docs/versioned_docs/version-8.4/components/concepts/clusters.md

 Additional clusters can be purchased through your [billing reservations](/components/console/manage-plan/update-billing-reservations.md).

-Additionally, the following applies to **development clusters**:
+Additionally in the Starter Plan, the following applies to **development clusters**:

 - **Cluster is not highly available & includes less hardware**: Reduced hardware resources and availability compared to production cluster (for example, one Zeebe node only).
 - **Shorter history of processes and decisions**: Data retention in Operate, Optimize, and Tasklist is reduced to one day.
 For example, pending or historical process instances are deleted after one day as per the [fair usage limits of the Starter plan.](https://camunda.com/legal/fair-usage-limits-for-starter-plan/)

 :::caution
 **Cluster auto-pause** is not yet available and only applies to non-Enterprise clusters.
 Development clusters will be paused if they go unused for two hours.
-When a cluster is paused, not all functionality will work, including BPMN timers and BPMN message catch events.
+When a cluster is paused, not all functionality will be limited, including the execution of BPMN timers and BPMN message catch events.
 :::